In the world of online marketing, customers cling to those with authority — end of the story.

 Why Influencer Marketing?

-Influencer marketing is the strategy that involves leveraging the reach, authority, and content style of someone else.
+Influencer marketing is a strategy that involves leveraging the reach, authority, and content style of someone else.
 This can be a popular blogger, thought leader, social media personality, or pretty much anyone with an established online presence in a particular niche.

 Curious how this works?